csf30816/scratchviewer/README.md

 View Scratch in style.
 You can also view Scratch Projects on mobile devices.
 Anothere amazing thing is viewing unshared projects.

 ## Updates
-- Added SVG viewing in projects, for phosphorus did not have that working
+- Added SVG viewing in projects, for phosphorus did not have that working (Edit: phosphorus creator fixed this issue on phosphorus.

 - Added new CSS layout for player

 - Added new Favicon.ico file.
 Resembles the Green Flag, the symbol of running Scratch

+- Added viewing project name

 ## Coming Soon
 - ♥ and ★ projects